Enable Nami to communicate with the Google Play Developer API on your behalf.

 - Switch back to your Google Play Console window, and close the dialogue which will refresh the API Access page.

 Your new Service Account should be listed.

 - Click Grant Access, and assign the Nami Service Account the following permissions:

 - Manage orders

-Paste the contents into the field labeled Service Account Credentials (.json) and click Update.
+Upload into the Service Account Credentials file upload and click 'Save'.